Settlor (or Donor or Grantor)

 Three Easy Hypotheticals

 - Let’s look at three quick examples to make this clear.
-Mackensie gives stock to Julie.
-Mackensie intends that stock be for Julie’s own use.
-Mackensie is NOT the settlor of a trust, because no trust has been created.
+Mack gives stock to Julie.
+Mack intends that the stock be for Julie’s own use.
+Mack is NOT the settlor of a trust, because no trust has been created.

-- Mackensie gives a vacation house to Maddie, intending that Maddie hold the house for the benefit of Zach.
-Mackensie is the settlor of a trust.
-If a settlor transfers property to a recipient with the intent the recipient hold the property for the benefit of someone else, then a trust is created.
+- Grace gives a vacation house to Maddie, intending that Maddie hold the house for the benefit of Zach.
+Grace is the settlor of a trust.
+If a settlor transfers property to a recipient with the intent the recipient holds the property for the benefit of someone else, then a trust is created.

-- Mackensie gives a coin collection to Parker, just wishing that Parker would hold the coins for Tom.
-This is a mere precatory trust, not a trust at all, because the settlor is not imposing any legal responsibilities on the recipient.
+- Thomas gives a coin collection to Parker, just wishing that Parker would hold the coins for Danna.
+This is a mere precatory trust, not a trust at all because the settlor is not imposing any legal responsibilities on the recipient.

 Questions?
 Let’s Talk.

-This hopefully clarified the important role of settlor to assist your estate planning decisions, but you may have questions…which is great!
+When it comes to estate planning, I’m all about breaking down the legalese barriers.
+This hopefully clarified the definition of settlor, but you may have questions…which is great!
 Contact me to discuss further the status of your estate plan and decisions regarding your trust.
 Reach me by email at email@example.com or phone at 515-371-6077.